butla/ha_postgres_experiments/report.md

 * maybe do WAL replication in the end?

 Outputs
 ========

-* even with single postgres instance we can do a successful write, but we'll still get an error because the DB goes down after it writes, but before it responds
 * stumbled upon a bug with yugabyte when writing to a single row - https://github.com/YugaByte/yugabyte-db/issues/1233
 * Yugabyte seems closer to postgres that cockroach and boasts more performance and simplicity.
 * we should test the robustness with empty celery task graphs, and with empty camunda tasks